dougeby/IntuneDocs/InTuneDocs/DeployUse/deploy-apps.md

     > [!TIP]
     > For iOS devices that are not in supervised mode, and for all Android devices, the user must accept the app offer before it is installed.
     >
-    > You can no longer create new app deployments to iOS devices running an operating system earlier than iOS 7.1.
-Any existing app deployments to devices running an earlier operating system than iOS 7.1 will continue to work and be managed by Intune.
-    >
 	>  If an end user uninstalls an app that you deployed as a required install, Intune will automatically reinstall the app after the next inventory cycle, which typically occurs every 7 days.